tharapalanivel/aiu-fms-testing-utils/tests/README.md

 # Model Tests
-How to run the pytest test suits at [aiu-fms-testing-utils](https://github.com/aiu-fms-testing-utils/tree/main/tests/models).
+How to run the pytest test suites at [aiu-fms-testing-utils](https://github.com/aiu-fms-testing-utils/tree/main/tests/models).

 ## The test scripts